-It may top the list of tourism cliches, however riding a camel in Giza turned out to not only be one of my favorite experiences from a lifetime of travel, it also resulted in some of my favorite photos as well.
+It may top the list of tourism cliches; however, riding a camel in Giza was not only one of my favorite experiences from a lifetime of travel but also some of my favorite photos.

-My 11 days in Egypt quickly taught me that Egyptians are hardcore when it comes to bargaining.
-It reminded me of my time in India, where I also faced tough negotiators at every turn.
+My 11 days in Egypt quickly taught me that Egyptians are hardcore when bargaining.
+It reminded me of my time in India, where I faced tough negotiators at every turn.

-Note: I arranged for a one day tour of the Great Pyramids and Giza through the same Cairo-based tour company with which I booked my Nile River cruise.
+Note: I arranged a one-day tour of the Great Pyramids and Giza through the same Cairo-based tour company I booked my Nile River cruise.
 These companies are a dime a dozen downtown.

 1. Do Your Homework

-There are tons of hotels in Egypt, and even the most budget-oriented ones have staff willing to warn you about the potential tricks and scams guides and tour companies play on tourists.
-Take advantage of their insider advice so you can anticipate what’s coming, and you should be able to maintain control of the experience, and your money.
+There are many hotels in Egypt, and even the most budget-oriented ones have staff willing to warn you about the potential tricks and scams guides and tour companies play on tourists.

 2. Treat It Like A Game